Earn Your Master of Health Administration Degree

 MHA@GW offers program start dates four times per year, typically in January, April, July and September.
 Applications are accepted on a rolling basis.
 Learn more about start dates and deadlines.

-Online MHA Program Requirements
+Online MHA Program Admission Requirements

 To apply to MHA@GW, you must have earned a bachelor’s degree from a regionally accredited university.
 Applicants must have at least two years of full-time health sector experience or three years of full-time experience in any industry.